hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2-inmem.md

 Note that since the `EmployeeImpl.java` may contain custom code, it's created the first time but never overwritten afterwards.
 The other files are always overwritten to keep them current with the latest database structure.

-At this point all the persistence code is ready to be used.

 ## Part 3 &mdash; The Application